Sign In / Sign Out

 PAF 566 Participatory Governance & Civic Engagement Examination of classic and current theoretical debates on participatory governance and civic engagement, discussion of theoretical and practical implications, and analysis of different models of participatory governance.

-PAF 570 Urban Economics & Public Finance Examines microeconomics at the intermediate level, along with topics in urban microeconomics focusing on issues of urban finance and taxation.
+PAF 570 Microeconomics of the Public Sector II Examines microeconomics at the intermediate level, along with topics in urban microeconomics focusing on issues of urban finance and taxation.
 Prerequisite: PAF 504 or equivalent.

 PAF 571 Geographic Information Systems (GIS) & Analysis Provides foundational information related to application of GIS technology to meet various needs within governmental operations, administration, and public policy.

-PAF 573 Advanced Regression Examines more advanced regression topics such as limited dependent variable analysis, time-series analysis and forecasting techniques, and simultaneity.
+PAF 573 Applied Econometrics Examines more advanced regression topics such as limited dependent variable analysis, time-series analysis and forecasting techniques, and simultaneity.
 This course also meets the doctoral requirement in quantitative methods.
 Prerequisite: PAF 502 or equivalent.

 PAF 574 Diversity, Ethics, & Leading Public Change Focuses on leadership, ethics, and benefits and tensions of the multicultural city to develop leadership and multicultural competence.